-Saskia is a Specialist Clinician at the Royal London Hospital for Integrated Medicine and joined our newly reformed teaching team in London in 2019.
-Born in Germany, Saskia graduated in medicine medical at the Universidad de la Laguna, in Tenerife.
+Saskia is a Specialist Clinician at the Royal London Hospital for Integrated Medicine and was appointed as co-director of the Academic Department there in March 2021 Born in Germany, Saskia graduated in medicine medical at the Universidad de la Laguna, in Tenerife.
 She completed her 5-year specialist training in Internal Medicine at the Complejo Hospitalario Universitario Insular - Materno Infantil, in Gran Canaria.

 In the course of her specialist training, Saskia became aware of the importance of an individualised and holistic approach to health care.
 This prompted her to train extensively in Integrated Medicine / CAM and she accomplished an MSc in Homeopathic Medicine at the Universitat de Barcelona, MFHom qualification in London and Bristol, Master’s practitioner in NLP (neuro-linguistic programming) and Master’s in Ericksonian Hypnosis, as well as advanced training in Bio-analysis e Inversión EmocionalTM (several courses in Málaga and Barcelona).

 Russell Malcolm graduated in Medicine in 1983.
 He joined the staff of the Glasgow Homeopathic Hospital in 1986 and held a consultant post there between 1991-1993.
-He has been on the Academic staff of the Royal London Hospital for Integrated Medicine for the past 25 years, having been appointed Director of Education in 1994 (at the Royal London Homeopathic Hospital as it ws then known).
+He was on the Academic staff of the Royal London Hospital for Integrated Medicine until January 2021, having been appointed Director of Education in 1994 (at the Royal London Homeopathic Hospital as it was then known).

 Dr Indranil Sen completed his medical degree in Manchester.
 He completed his GP Training in 2002 and has been working as a GP in Tyne and Wear since then.
 He has been practising homeopathy for 5 years and became a Member of the Faculty of Homeopathy in 2017.
 Over the last few years he has continued his homeopathic studies in the UK and India.
 Indranil joined our newly formed teaching team in Newcastle in 2019 and advises on current trends in medical knowledge and how these integrate effectively with homeopathic medicine. firstname.lastname@example.org Practice website: www.metaphysicmedicalhomeopath.co.uk